SEEDING FOOD INNOVATION GRANTS-2017

 - Likelihood of success: How well-suited are the team and environment for this work?
 How likely will the project be at developing a novel, practical and scalable solution to a food-related problem?

-- Commitment to public engagement: Projects must not be stand-alone science but demonstrate that they will make a real impact on communities, industry, policy, education etc.
+- Commitment to real social impact: Projects must not be stand-alone science but demonstrate that they will make a real impact on communities, industry, policy, education etc.

 Additional criteria when reviewing Proposals: